mckulpa/kubernetes-backend-demo/kubernetes/step13/EXERCISE.md

 ## Other

-Notice it is still not possible to install two instances of our system due to naming clashed
+Notice it is still not possible to install two instances of our system due to naming clashes.